AntonPopoff/dotfiles/README.md

-This repository contains personal collection of dotfiles, managed with [chezmoi](https://www.chezmoi.io/).
+This repository contains personal collection of dotfiles, managed with [chezmoi](https://github.com/twpayne/chezmoi).

 It includes configurations for:

 * Alacritty
+* zsh
 * tmux
 * Neovim
 * IdeaVim